IT’S 2:18AM EASTERN STANDARD TIME

 They’re all worth a visit.

-So please, change the otsumami.
+So please, change the otsumami back to what you’re know for.
 Bring the prices down.
 Especially at lunch, but especially at dinner.
 If you’re worried people will get confused, (a) it’s still early and (b) not enough people are coming to notice.

 Recommended.